dsalaj/quirky-ux/README.md

 **quirky-ux** injects your boring website with some character and glitter.
 Browse through the example gallery to get inspired and take what you like. quirky-ux is written in pure JavaScript and has no dependencies.
-Injects your boring website with some character and glitter.

 ## why?